gleipio/gleip/README.md

 # Gleip

-An intercepting proxy application for ethical hackers to find and exploit vulnerabilities in web applications.
+Gleip is an advanced intercepting proxy designed for ethical hackers, security researchers, and bug bounty hunters.
+It helps you analyze, manipulate, and automate HTTP traffic in order to discover and exploit vulnerabilities in web applications, especially those that depend on complex user flows.

+Whether you're testing login sequences, chained API calls, or multi-step transactions, Gleip gives you the tools to craft, replay, and mutate requests with precision.

 ## Quick Start